google/cel-spec/doc/langdef.md

 name which resolves in the current lexical scope is used.
 For example, if `a.b.c` resolves to a message declaration, and `a.b` does so as well with `c` a possible field selection, then `a.b.c` takes priority over the interpretation `(a.b).c`.
-Explicit parentheses can be used to force the field selection interpretation.
+Explicit parentheses can be used to choose the field selection interpretation.

 ## Values